 Then go to Filter > Render > Clouds.
 This will give you the same random cloud pattern as above.

-So go to Filter > Sketch > Chrome and use default settings of 4 and 7 for detail and smoothness respectively.
+So go to Filter > Filter Gallery > Sketch > Chrome and use default settings of 4 and 7 for the detail and smoothness respectively.
 Actually you can probably mess around with those if you want, but the defaults seem to be fine.

-In fact all we want to achieve are some nice curves.
-Fortunately this isn't too hard.
+In fact, all we want to achieve are some nice curves.
+Fortunately, this isn't too hard.
 I find the trick is not to use too many points.
-Instead rely on the Pen Tool's natural curving and drag the mouse out for each point so you get a big angle.
-In this S-curve shown above, I've only used three points, the starting point, the end point and one in between to give it the bend.
+Instead, rely on the Pen Tool's natural curving and drag the mouse out for each point so you get a big angle.
+In the S-curve shown below, I've only used three points: the starting point, the end point, and one in between to give it the bend.

 Once you have a nice curve, create a new layer.
 Then click on the Paintbrush Tool (B) and choose a very thin, hard brush.
-As you know, soft brushes are the blurry ones and hard brushes are more solid.
-In this case I suggest using a thickness of 3.
+As you know, soft brushes are the blurry ones, and hard brushes are more solid.
+In this case, I suggest using a thickness of 5.

 Note that you can have any color selected as your brush color because we'll go over it with a layer style shortly.